furechan/mplchart/output/README.md

 > **Warning**
-> This project is work in progress and the api is bound to change.
+> This project is experimental and the interface can change.
 > For a library with a mature api you may want to look into
 > [mplfinance](https://pypi.org/project/mplfinance/).